-In August of 1993, R.E.D.E.E.M.E.D.
-Community Outreach was incorporated as a 501 (c) (3) nonprofit organization.
+August of 1993, REDEEMED Community Outreach was incorporated as a 501 (c) (3) nonprofit organization.
 Its founder is Sister DeBorah Williams.
-She knew that five factors had to be put in place for the REDEEM projects to make an impact in enhancing the present community.
-These five factors include the following: providing Outreach Resource, Education, Economic Development, Employment, Empowerment, and Mentorship programs.
+She knew that five factors had to be put in place for the REDEEMED projects to make an impact in the community.
+These five factors include the following: providing Outreach, Resources, Education, Economic Development, Employment, Entrepreneurship, and Mentorship programs.

 REDEEMED is a grassroots, faith-based nonprofit.
-We are committed to improving environmental health and providing safety, food, housing, and job training to the community.
-This endeavor began by developing co-operative gardens, a farmer’s market, and fruit orchards right where we live.
+We are committed to improving environmental health and providing sustainable eternities, a safe place to live and work providing food, housing, clothes and job training also Court ordered community service This endeavor began by building co-operative gardens, community gardens a farmer’s market, fruit orchards open to the public right where we live.
 They have been built inside adopted parks and on abandoned lots to replace drug infested and abandoned properties.
 The outreach introduces agribusiness and entrepreneurship to residents to HELP create generational wealth to sustain their own lives!

 Evangelist Sister DeBorah Williams,

-The Mother Clyde Memorial West End Garden was birthed from REDEEM Outreach projects.
-Several projects were targeted for 3 populations: the homeless, unemployed, hungry low-income people.
-Master Gardener Sister DeBorah teach these populations, agriculture, arg-business, arg-jobs, urban farmer training., also life skills, Since then, REDEEM Projects has formed three additional annual projects:
+The Mother Clyde Memorial West End Garden was birthed from REDEEMED Outreach projects.
+Several projects were targeted for three populations: housing the Homeless, job training for the Unemployed, feeding the Hungry and low-income families.
+Master Gardener ,Evangelist Sister DeBorah teaches these-populations agri-business, urban farming and life skills.
+Since then, The REDEEMED Projects has formed four additional annual projects:

 • West End Farmers Market ATL

-• Park Pride Adopted Parks (fruit orchard and community
+• Park Pride Adopted Parks (fruit orchard and Community garden)

-The 25 years of services that REDEEM has provided for its many projects have cumulated in numerous awards and accolades including:
+The 30 years of services that REDEEMED has provided for the West End Community and Metro Atl has culminated in numerous awards and accolades including:

-• Atlanta Community Tool Bank Inaugural Legacy Builder
+• Atlanta Tool Bank Inaugural Legacy Builder Award 2011

 • City of Atlanta Chief’s Award for Zone 4 2012